Welcome to the PanAfrican Localisation Resource Wiki

 Within the PanAfrLoc group, most pages are organized under 5 headings as the L10n profiles: Major Languages, Writing Systems, Countries, Organisations, and Localisation Tools.
 These are listed and linked at the top of the sidebar.

 There are also some smaller WikiGroups of articles such as those that were generated by workshops in 2005 and 2007.
 The process pages are under "Main" and "Site" (look at the top left of the page next to the sidebar to see the group name - the page you are reading is in the "Main" group).
 Finally the PmWiki and PmWikiFR WikiGroups have wiki instructions in English and French.
+Comments pages for pages in all the above groups are in a single, common Comments group.

 A search looks for pages across all groups, and the search results are displayed by WikiGroup.